|Study location||Italy, Turin|

 The application fee has to be paid within the deadline of each call.
 The amount of the application fee is the same whether you decide to apply for one or two degree programmes.
 This amount is not refundable.

 First cycle diploma (BA, Undergraduate diploma)

 You must hold a first-cycle degree (i.e. bachelor’s degree) gained after at least 3 years of University education.
-You will also need to meet specific admission requirements and demonstrate a suitable academic preparation and a solid background.
+You will also need to meet specific admission requirements and demonstrate a suitable academic preparation.

 The entry qualification documents are accepted in the following languages: English / French / Italian / Spanish.

 If the document is issued in a different language from those listed above, you will have to upload both the original document and its certified translation.